+This topic focuses on Sulphur and its allotropic forms.
 In the periodic table sulphur is found in group 16.
 0.17 % of earth’s crust consists of sulphur.
-It is a non-metal and is obtained as a byproduct after the production of natural gas.
+It is a non-metal and is obtained as a by-product after the production of natural gas.

 Sulphur forms numerous allotropes, but let us study the two most important allotropes of sulphur-

-Rhombic sulphur is crystalline in nature and has octahedral shape.
+Rhombic sulphur is crystalline in nature and has an octahedral shape.
 On heating the solution of roll sulphur in CS2 we get rhombic sulphur.
-It is yellow in colour with a melting point of 385.8K and specific gravity 2.06.
+It is yellow with a melting point of 385.8K and specific gravity of 2.06.
 Rhombic sulphur cannot be dissolved in water but can be dissolved in benzene, ether, alcohol etc.

 Do you know why 369K is called transition temperature?

 369K is called transition temperature because both the allotropes of sulphur are stable at this temperature.
 In other words, we can conclude that α sulphur is stable below 369K and it becomes β-sulphur above that temperature.